infraspecdev/infraspec.dev/content/blog/rpi-netboot-deep-dive.md

 ### What is PXE Boot?

-The Preboot Execution Environment (PXE) specification describes a standardized client–server environment that boots a software assembly retrieved from a network on PXE-enabled clients.
+The Preboot Execution Environment (PXE) specification describes a standardized client-server environment that boots a software assembly retrieved from a network on PXE-enabled clients.

 ### Why PXE Boot?

 - Simplify Pi provisioning and maintenance as much as possible.
 - Automate updates/upgrades as much as possible.

 Netbooting is a good path to achieve this.
 For example, when you netboot a Pi, it does not require an SD card to boot.
 The OS and file system live on a central server.
-Because most of the provisioning happens on a central server, we can eventually automate it via scripts.
+Because most provisioning happens on a central server, we can eventually automate it via scripts.

 ### PXE Boot Sequence